toluwase1/secured-space-be/README.md

 Alternatively see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

+## Using the Rentals-API Email Template
+Mailchimp api  was used for sending emails to customers using the platform.

+1. To gain access to this template, log on to ([mailchimp](https://login.mailchimp.com))  you need to login with the rental-api verified username and password.
+2. Navigate to the create campaigns, then click on email templates.
+3. Click on the rental-api template.
+4. Edit the template, add the links desired and save the template.

 ## Contributors

 Thanks to the following people who have contributed to this project: